JessPinkman/BSPure/README.md

 ```
 ## BSLayout::{layout}

-This is the factory to create Boostrap layout components (col, row, container)
+This is the factory to create Boostrap layout components (col, row, container).
 ```php
 BSComponent::col(5, 'md-3')('This is a column');
 ```